lihvussen/master_thesis/readme.md

 ## 📬 Contact

 For questions or collaboration inquiries, feel free to open an issue or reach out to the maintainer.

----

-Let me know if you want this split across multiple markdown files, with a live GitHub-style ToC, or further automated integration.